SBZed/Progressive-Web-App/README.md

 ```

 #### 2.1.2.
 Service Workers in Developer tools
-- Chrome Developer Tools -> Application -> Service Workers, check "Update on reload" checkbox for testing our service worker.
+- Chrome Developer Tools -> Application -> Service Workers, check the "Update on reload" checkbox for testing our service worker.

 ### 2.2.
 Implementing Service Worker
 - three steps:
     1. Install Service worker: Open cache in storage and add above CACHE_NAME in it
     2. Listen for requests
-    3. Activate the Service Worker: We often gonna have lot of version of cache, in here we going to remove all previous cache and just keep the new one
+    3. Activate the Service Worker: We often gonna have a lot of version of cache, in here we going to remove all previous cache and just keep the new one

 add following code in serviceworker.js
 ```js